 All vacancies arising within the District shall be posted within ten (10) days of their occurrence.
-The candidate selected to fill a vacancy shall begin her/his assignment with thirty (30) days from the posting.
+The candidate selected to fill a vacancy shall begin her/his assignment within thirty (30) days from the posting.
+For internal candidates, the transfers shall occur at the quarter break or as soon as their position is filled.